phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 pps.

 I forgot to mention, the only other thing that you kinda might need during the install is an <abbr title="Simple Mail Transfer Protocol">SMTP</abbr> service for sending emails for sign-ups.
-I'm pretty sure it's not 100% necessary for a single-user instance, because the installation will set up an admin account for you and you can also use the Mastodon cli tools to create accounts without email confirmation.
+I'm pretty sure it's not 100% necessary for a single-user instance, because the installation will set up an admin account for you and you can also use the [Mastodon cli](https://docs.joinmastodon.org/admin/tootctl/) tools to create accounts without email confirmation.

 But if you want to be able to send emails, you can use [Mailgun](https://www.mailgun.com) for free.
 You can also try [SendGrid](https://sendgrid.com), but I believe they require you to verify your identity with a credit card.

+Happy days!